-Month 8 of pregnancy begins on week 29 and finishes with week 32.
+Month 8 of pregnancy begins on week 29 and finishes with week 32 and is therefore part of the third trimester of pregnancy.
 During these four weeks, fetal growth is considerable, since he is half the total weight that he will have at birth.
 Moreover, he is setting into the birth position.

 Provided below is an index with the 8 points we are going to expand on in this article.

 During month 8 of pregnancy, it is likely that you experience a type of uterine contractions called Braxton-Hicks contractions, which cause you stomach to harden for a few moments.
 They are a clear symptom that your womb is getting prepared for labor.

 As long as uterine contractions are not too severe and their frequency is below 5 per hour, there is no risk of preterm birth.

 The size of your belly is likely to cause you trouble moving and make you feel tired with just walking, doing simple daily routines, or just talking.
 Back and leg pain can become more intense from this month onwards.

 The weight gain you have experienced is more than noticeable now, since you may have gained about 8 kg or more including the weight of the fetus, the placenta, your womb, the amniotic fluid, your breasts.

 In case your baby has already settled into a head down position, thereby being ready for birth, you may feel that your hips and pelvis are widening to get ready for labor.
 This makes walking a little bit more uncomfortable.

 The womb reaches its maximum degree of expansion during month 8, and can even get close to the breastbone, causing your stomach to be much more compressed than ever.
 As a result, the sense of acidity or heartburn increases.

 On the other hand, the bladder and intestines also suffer the consequences of the reduced room available due to your baby growing.
 This increases your need to pee along with other unpleasant symptoms like constipation.